Sorry, you need to enable JavaScript to visit this website.

 Responsible authority

-Strengthened rights and possibilities for the social inclusion of LGBTI persons
+Strengthened rights and possibilities for the social inclusion of LGBT+ persons

-The Minister for Equal Opportunities has the coordinating responsibility for the LGBTI area.
-The Minister for Equal Opportunities, the Minister for Social Affairs and Senior Citizens and the Minister for the Interior and Housing will submit the specific bills.
+The Minister for Gender Equality has the coordinating responsibility for the LGBT+ area.
+The Minister for Gender Equality, the Minister for Social Affairs and Senior Citizens and the Minister for the Interior and Health will submit the specific bills.

 Strategy on social inclusion in healthcare